noelpadgaonkar/iot-weather-monitorin-system/README.md

 # Software
 The data will be obtained from the ThingSpeak Cloud Server and will be formulated and displayed to the user on the portal’s graphic user interface (GUI) via a Web Browser

+# Files
+1) Arduino_SD.ino - The Arduino code consisiting of the RTC, SD Card, Sensors and LCD Functionality
+2) ESP_8266_Node_MCU - The Arduino code consisting of the WiFi and ThingSpeak functionality